Written on July 7, 2021.

 So more and accelerating competitive pressure, more interconnected and dynamic environment and fragmentation of the resources, the perspectives look great.

-What if companies had them too become victims of the attention economy as we, individuals, have?
+What if companies had too become victims of the attention economy as we, individuals, have?
 After all, the attention is a finite pool of resources that can be divided between several tasks but not infinitively.

 In an hyperconnected world, attention has become a common good: the rivarly was given, the loss of excludability is the result of the multiplication of channels and interactions created by the increase in competition and connectedness.
 With the structure we pictured previously, the tragedy of the commons sounds near - see similar analysis in the context of the ‘knowledge workers’ The Tragedy of the Attentional Commons - In Search of Social Rules for an Increasingly Fragmented Space, D. N. Wagner: